cloke/peel/README.md

 ### Log
 - [ ] Only show first 1000 (or whatever is fast and then add a show more button).
 74k takes like 30 seconds.
+  - [ ] Look into using an optimized logger output

 ### Ignore
 - [ ] Implement basic contexual menu.
 - [ ] Create UI for ignore type. file, path, pattern.

 # TODO BREW
+- [ ] Detect where brew is install (/opt or /local)
 - [ ] Show installed tools
 - [ ] Show available tools
 - [ ] Install tool